eliot-exdev/boost-morphos/README_MORPHOS.md

 # boost-morphos

 **Goal:** Port an up-to-date boost library to MorphOS (ppc).
-The following libraries should work as minimum:
+The following libraries are build and should work:
+- asio
+- atomic
+- beast
+- filesystem
+- iostreams
 - chrono
 - locale
-- iostreams
-- filesystem
 - program_options
+- random
+- system
+- test
+- url
+- uuid

 # Cross-compile on linux for MorphOS